ShahadAlharbi21/fraud-detection-ml/README.md

 # fraud-detection-ml

+This project is about using machine learning for **credit card fraud detection**.

 ### Dataset
 The dataset used in this project is the "Credit Card Fraud Detection" dataset from Kaggle.
 You can find and download it from [here](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).